kerberos-io/documentation/dev/3_installation.md

 Checksum

-    MD5 (kerberos-io-armv7-4GB-v103.img.zip) = 80d720199369c6843fc092a360f44df4
+    80d720199369c6843fc092a360f44df4

-**Please note** that the image is compressed, (on Linux/OSX) open your terminal and use the "unzip" or "7zip" command to decompress.
+**Please note** that the image is compressed, (on Linux/OSX) open your terminal and use the "7zip" command to decompress.

     7za x kerberos-io-armv6-4GB-..

-    or

-    unzip kerberos-io-armv6-4GB-..

 #### Raspberry Pi Model A, A+, B and B+